Sara Berman (philanthropist)

-Sara Berman Bloom is an American philanthropist, journalist, and director of Jewish organizations.
+Sara Berman Bloom is an American philanthropist and journalist who has also been a director of Jewish organizations.

+Early life, family and education

-Berman was born on New York City's Upper East Side, and is the daughter of hedge fund manager Michael Steinhardt.
-She is married to Mark Bloom and has six children from her first marriage.
+Berman was born on the Upper East Side of Manhattan, New York City.
+She is the daughter of hedge fund manager Michael Steinhardt.

+Career

 Bloom has been an editor at The Forward and was the parenting columnist for the New York Sun newspaper.
 She is a trustee of the Steinhardt Foundation for Jewish Life.

 Sara Berman is a founder and the board chair of Hebrew Public, a national network of US-based Hebrew-English dual-language charter schools.
 She is also the vice chairwoman of the board of The Steinhardt Foundation for Jewish Life and serves on the boards of the Areivim Philanthropic Group, OneTable: The Shabbat Project, and the National Alliance for Public Charter Schools.

+Personal life

+Berman is married to Mark Bloom and has six children from her first marriage.